CodeForAfrica/afriLEAKS-website/_includes/parts/howto.md

 ### Who should receive your information?

 The press checks those in power and exposes misconduct or abuse of power.
 The media has the resources to bring issues into the public light.
-Journalists are professionals who investigate, ask critical questions, and ensure all parties involved are asked about their side of the story.
-Furthermore, they work for mass media (newspapers, magazines, websites, radio, or television programs) through which they can make their research public.
+Journalists are professionals who investigate, ask critical questions, and ensure all parties involved are afforded an opportunity to present their side of the story.
+Furthermore, they work for mass media (newspapers, magazines, websites, radio, or television programmes) through which they can make their research public.